-- The Songkran festival each year attracts millions of people to the capital (one of the main hotspots) for 3 or 4 days of water fights.
+The Songkran festival each year attracts millions of people to the capital (a hotspot during Songkran) for 3 or 4 days of water fights.
 Yep, Bangkok turns into the world’s largest water fight arena and it’s glorious.
 Several years back, some partying girls removed their tops while joining in the fun and the photos went viral.
 Thailand’s government officials were appalled (this kind of thing goes against polite Thai culture) and tracked down the girls to tell them off.

 However, many people noticed that the official government website contains photos of Thai women baring all above the waist (a common site in Thai culture until recent times).
 After that, the ‘outrage’ subsided to a whimper and disappeared.